yukihito23/Exile_Scavenge/README.md

 Feel free to give feedback and suggestions to this work.

 # Information:
-Basicly this system will allow players to interact with terrain/map objects.</br>
+Basicly this system will allow players to interact with terrain/map objects.<br />
-If the object has a entry in a scavenge class within the configurations the player can loot this object</br>
+If the object has a entry in a scavenge class within the configurations the player can loot this object<br />
-and has a chance to get a item from that depending on the class.</br>
+and has a chance to get a item from that depending on the class.<br />

 > ### So far the player can:
 >
+> - Scavenge through trash-bins/piles. (enabled by default)
-> - Search throu wrecks.
+> - Scavenge through wrecks. (enabled by default)
-> - Get log from stocks of wood.
-> - Get water from different sources if he has a empty bottle/container to fill.
+> - Get water from different sources if he has a empty bottle/container to fill. (enabled by default)
-> - Search throu trash-bins/piles.
+> - Get log from stocks of wood (enabled by default)
+> - Get leaves and sticks from bushes and lower height trees (still WIP, disabled by default)
-> - Get Cinderblocks from different sources if he has a sledge hammer on his body (Requires Exile Extended Items Mod).
+> - Get Cinderblocks from Cinder Block pack objects if sledtehammer equipped (disabled by default, Requires Exile Extended Items Mod).
-> - Gather pumpkins with a shovel (Requires Exile Extended Items Mod).
+> - Get pumpkins from pumpkin patch if shovel equiped (disabled by default, Requires Exile Extended Items Mod).
-> - Pickup fruits and apples from trees (Requires LordRampantHumps Items Pack Mod).
+> - Pickup apples from apple trees (disabled by default, Requires LordRampantHumps Items Pack Mod).
+> - Pickup fruit from various trees and bushes (disabled by default, Requires LordRampantHumps Items Pack Mod).

 This framework is simply customizable and you can add new interaction classes easily just by adding the required information to the configfiles.